nashbio/policies/source/sections/07-systems_access_policy.md

 ## 7.18 Electronic Identity/NashBio ID Management

 1. General Information:
-   1. The NashBio ID(Google Workspace Account) is the most commonly used at NashBio.
+   1. The NashBio Google Workspace Account (NashBio ID) is the central identity source used at NashBio.
 Other Electronic Identities with elevated privileges may be assigned to NashBio Workforce members as appropriate and are subject to the same applicable requirements articulated in this policy.
-   2. NashBio IDs(Google Workspace Account) may only be assigend to individuals and may not be assigned  to entities or organizations or shared between individuals.
+   2. NashBio Google Workspace Account may only be assigend to individuals and may not be assigned to entities or organizations or shared between individuals.
-   3. An individual may have no more than one NashBio ID(Google Workspace Account) assigned to them for the purpose of uniquely identifying that individual.
+   3. An individual may have no more than one NashBio ID assigned to them for the purpose of uniquely identifying that individual.
 2. NashBio IDs(Google Workspace Account) Used for Unique Identification/ Authentication of End Users:
-   1. NashBio IDs With No Termination Date: NashBio IDs that are created via automated HR feed as part of the onboarding process have no termination date and will remain active until HR reveives notification to update the feed to include a termination date.
-NashBio IDs managed by HR automated feed do not use the request and deactivation procedures described below.
+   1. NashBio IDs With No Termination Date: NashBio IDs that are created as part of the onboarding process have no termination date and will remain active until HR recieves notification that access will be terminated.
    2. NashBio IDs(Google Workspace Account) for Term Positions:
       * NashBio IDs for Term Positions shall only be active for the period of time necessary for the Term employee to fulfill their job duties for NashBio at which time the NashBio ID must be deactivated by the NashBio ID Requestor.
 NashBio IDs for Term Positions may be active for a maximum of one year at which time they will need to be deactivated if not renewed. renewal of a NashBio Id for a Term Posistion may only occur if there is an ongoing business need.
       * It is the responsibility of NashBio ID Requestor to ensure the Term Position NashBio ID is active for the appropriate period of time.